Intrinsic Spin Nernst Effect and Chiral Edge Modes in van der Waals Ferromagnetic Insulators: Dzyaloshinskii-Moriya vs. Kitaev Interactions: Methods

-\textit{Magnon spin Nernst effect and edge spin accumulation --} A temperature gradient induces a transverse magnon current, leading to spin accumulation at the system boundaries if the magnon spin Nernst coefficient, $\alpha_{xy}$, is nonzero.
-This coefficient relates the transverse magnon current density, ${j}_y^m$, to the longitudinal temperature gradient, ${\nabla}_x T$, through the relation ${j}_y^m = \alpha_{xy} {\nabla}_x T$ \cite{ExpReviewHallEffects,KovalevNernstEffDMIfm}.
+A temperature gradient induces a transverse magnon current, leading to spin accumulation at the system boundaries if the magnon spin Nernst coefficient, $\alpha_{xy}$, is nonzero.
+This coefficient relates the transverse magnon current density, ${j}_y^m$, to the longitudinal temperature gradient, ${\nabla}_x T$, through the relation ${j}_y^m = \alpha_{xy} {\nabla}_x T$ \cite{Thermal_Hall_Effect_Spin_Nernst_Effect_Spin_Density,KovalevNernstEffDMIfm}.
 We investigate the \emph{intrinsic} magnon spin Nernst effect, which arises from a finite \emph{spin} Berry curvature in the magnon bands.
 Both Kitaev and DM interactions can lead to the emergence of a finite spin Berry curvature and thus a nontrivial magnon topology \cite{DMIandKitaevinCrI3analytical}.
-The spin accumulation which is a signature of magnon spin current is defined as \cite{firstSpinPumping},
+However, both DM and Kitaev interactions not only lead to the same topological gap, but also result in similar Berry curvature for the OOP configuration.
+The analytical formula for finding $\alpha_{xy}$ describing the intrinsic Nernst effect in the bulk depends only on the Berry curvature and Bose-Einstein distribution and thus cannot capture the $U(1)$ breaking of the Kitaev interaction which leads to a short magnon coherency.
+Thus, our numerical approach gives insight into realistic transport results beyond analytical scope.

+The transverse magnon current induces a spin accumulation at the edges.
+This spin accumulation can be measured, from the spin pumping relation \cite{firstSpinPumping}, with

-where $\bm{\mu}_i$ is the vector of spin accumulation at the site $i$, $g_r^{\uparrow \downarrow}$ is the real part of the spin mixing conductance \cite{ArneSpinMixingConductance}, and $\left<\cdot \right>_t$ denotes time average.
+where $\bm{\mu}_i$ is the vector of spin accumulation at site $i$, $g_r^{\uparrow \downarrow}$ is the real part of the spin mixing conductance \cite{ArneSpinMixingConductance}, and $\left<\cdot \right>_t$ denotes a time average.
 We are interested in the dc spin accumulation, which is represented by the component of $\bm{\mu}$ along the magnetic ground state, i.e., the $z$ component, $\mu^z$, when the magnetization is OOP and the $x$ component, $\mu^x$, when the magnetization is IP.
 In our calculations, we measure $\mu$ in units of $g_r^{\uparrow \downarrow}$.
+Scattering of nonequilibrium magnons at the interface leads to the spin accumulation at the boundaries, described by ${\bm{\mu}}_i$.
+In the linear response regime this quantity is proportional to the average deviation of the magnetic moment $\langle \delta \bm{S}_i\rangle$.
+While the former can be electrically measured via the inverse spin Hall effect in an adjacent heavy metal layer, the latter can be directly read out optically.